Beatricegiacaloneroca/PRICING_STRATEGY_TS_CONCERT/README.md

 However, few focus on her impact on specific businesses.
 This project dives into how her concerts affect Airbnb revenue, **particularly for hosts looking to optimize their pricing strategies.**

+## Objective

+The goal of this study is to give Airbnb Hosts insights into the best pricing strategies during major events like Taylor Swift's concerts.
+This can help hosts maximize their revenue and make smart pricing decisions.

 ## Motivation

 This project idea was born when **I was helping a relative set up their Airbnb Host account**.
 With everyone talking about the Eras Tour, **I got curious** about how Taylor Swift's presence could boost Airbnb revenue for my relative.

-## Objective
+## Audience

-The goal of this study is to give Airbnb Hosts insights into the best pricing strategies during major events like Taylor Swift's concerts.
-This can help hosts maximize their revenue and make smart pricing decisions.
+This project is for Airbnb Hosts who want to understand how major events, like Taylor Swift concerts, can impact their pricing strategies and revenue.
+The insights here can help you adjust your prices to make the most of these events.

 ## Key Findings